AashleshaS/Strategic-Afforestation-Dashboard/README.md

-# 🌳 Smart City Doctor: Strategic Afforestation DSS
+# 🌳 Strategic Afforestation DSS

 An interactive Decision Support System (DSS) built on Google Earth Engine (GEE) to combat urban heat islands and rural heat exposure in the Nagpur District.